Are you interested in making an impact at your local city park?

 How much does it cost?

 It's free!
-We can provide all the necessary supplies, such as plants and tools.
-Alternatively, you can make a tax-deductible donation or receive reimbursement for pre-approved materials.
+We can provide all necessary supplies, such as plants and tools.
+Alternatively, you or your group can make a tax-deductible donation towards materials such as plants, mulch or larger projects.
+The Adopt-a-Park Coordinator can also work with you to receive reimbursement for pre-approved materials.

 If you are interested in adopting a park as an individual, as a neighborhood or with your group, contact the Adopt-a-Park Coordinator at [email protected] or 734.794.6445 between March and November.

 Please include pertinent details such as what level of commitment you are interested in, how often you expect to work in your adopted park, how many individuals would participate and any park project ideas you may have!

 If you are a park neighbor, contact us to find out if there are active Adopt-a-Park volunteers at your nearby park!